Between 1999 and 2005, Bagdasarian Productions released three direct-to-videos based on the '80s Alvin and the Chipmunks

-- I'm a Humanitarian: Early on, Victor threatens to eat the park visitors in his lab unless they scram.
+- I'm a Humanitarian: Early on, Victor threatens to turn the park visitors into lunch meat unless they scram.
+It’s never clarified if he just means he’s going to tear them apart… or eat them.

 - Mad Scientist Laboratory: Dr. Frankenstein has a lab in a castle... at an amusement park no less!

 - Musical World Hypothesis: The three songs in the film follow this order: Diegetic, Alternate Universe, All In Their Heads.